Snow Emergency Guidelines

 Plowing snow from Reading's 102 miles of public and private streets is a formidable task.
 It involves coordinating hundreds of private and publicly owned plows, mechanics, customer service operators, and route supervisors to inspect and control plowing activities and other support personnel.
 The hours can be extraordinarily long, with operations conducted during the most severe weather and driving conditions.
 We realize that in an operation of such size and complexity there are bound to be complaints or requests for additional service.

-If you have a complaint, or a concern related to snow removal, you can call the DPW garage 781-942-9092.
+If you have a complaint, or a concern related to snow removal, you can send them to us using the SEE-CLICK-FIX program.
 Calls for service should be avoided early in a storm since it may take several hours for plows to make their way to your street.
 If you believe that a request for service is warranted and sufficient time has elapsed for us to have responded, please call our snow complaint telephone number at 781-942-9092.

 This number is staffed by trained customer service representatives who will log your complaint and relay this information to our field supervisors for quick resolution.